canonical/subiquity/doc/reference/autoinstall-reference.rst

       username: ubuntu
       password: $crypted_pass

-Would stop on the network screen and allow the user to change the defaults.
-If a value is provided for an interactive section it is used as the default.
+This example stops on the network screen and allows the user to change the defaults.
+If a value is provided for an interactive section, it is used as the default.

-You can use the special section name of "\*" to indicate that the installer should ask all the usual questions -- in this case, the :file:`autoinstall.yaml` file is not really an "autoinstall" file at all, instead just a way to change the defaults in the UI.
+You can use the special section name of ``*`` to indicate that the installer should ask all the usual questions -- in this case, the :file:`autoinstall.yaml` file is not really an "autoinstall" file at all, instead just a way to change the defaults in the UI.

-Not all config keys correspond to screens in the UI.
+Not all configuration keys correspond to screens in the UI.
 This documentation indicates if a given section can be interactive or not.

 If there are any interactive sections at all, the :ref:`ai-reporting` key is